StackVista/stackstate-docs/ui-stackpack-resources/AWS/5.3.0/detailed-overview.md

     - `cloudwatch:GetMetricData`
     - `cloudwatch:ListMetrics`

-* An AWS user with the required access rights to install StackState monitoring in your account.
+* An AWS user with the required access rights to install Rancher Observability monitoring in your account.
 Policy files to create a user with the correct rights are available to download after a StackPack instance has been installed.

 #### Proxy URL

-If your StackState instance is behind a proxy, you need to configure the proxy URL and port for the AWS authorization to work.
+If your Rancher Observability instance is behind a proxy, you need to configure the proxy URL and port for the AWS authorization to work.
 You can configure a proxy URL environment variable or JVM system property.

 - Environment variable `HTTP_PROXY` or `HTTPS_PROXY`
-- Pass following properties when starting StackState instance `-Dhttp.proxyHost -Dhttp.proxyPort` or `-Dhttps.proxyHost -Dhttps.proxyPort`
+- Pass following properties when starting Rancher Observability instance `-Dhttp.proxyHost -Dhttp.proxyPort` or `-Dhttps.proxyHost -Dhttps.proxyPort`

 ### Costs